 Right now, at least four buildings taller than the Empire State Building are under construction in Manhattan, like tent poles that are higher than the tent.

-But the other buildings have no such raison d’etre.
-One of the tallest is 432 Park Avenue at 57th Street, a gridded concrete monolith expected to reach 1,397 feet.
+But what of the other buildings?
+It's hard to miss 432 Park Avenue, at 57th Street, a gridded concrete monolith expected to reach 1,397 feet.
 Just to its west is 107 West 57th Street; at 1,350 feet, it will be more than 20 times as high as it is wide.
 Further west, One57, with its curved blue glass façade, climbs to just over 1,000 feet.
 And 217 West 57th, the so-called Nordstrom Tower, is expected to hit almost 1,500 feet (not counting a 300-foot spire).
 Though they are slim, together they will make the Empire State Building (ESB) invisible from swaths of upper Manhattan where it had long been part of the scenery.
 If you do manage to catch a glimpse of the ESB, it will look diminished.

 Most troubling is the planned 30 Hudson Yards, an angular 1,300-foot-tall building far wider than the towers on 57th Street.
 It is one of 16 skyscrapers planned for the Hudson Yards development, which is directly west of the Empire State Building.
 The phalanx will block views of the ESB from the west side of Manhattan.
 (Because the ESB is narrower on its east and west than on its north and south façades, it appears to be loftier, and perhaps more beautiful, from those directions.)
 From across the river in New Jersey, the iconic tower will be just one of the boys.